 Planning permission for houses in multiple occupation

-From 17th June 2021, planning permission must also be gained for properties being converted into an HMO for three or more people in 11 of the city's Wards.
+You also need planning permission if a property is being converted into a HMO for three or more people in 11 of the city's Wards.

 HMOs for three or more people in certain Wards

-If you want to convert a property into an house in multiple occupation (HMO) for three or more people, you now need planning permission in the 11 Wards listed below.
-In areas where HMOs make up more that ten percent of the properties, a planning application will be refused.
+If you want to convert a property into a house in multiple occupation (HMO) for three or more people, you now need planning permission in the 11 Wards listed below.
+In areas where HMOs make up more than ten percent of the properties, a planning application will be refused.

 The change in law is in response to an Article 4 directive.
-HMOs for three or more people in these Wards occupied before 17th June 2021 are not affected by this change.
+Premises in use as HMOs for three or more people in these Wards before 17th June 2021 are not affected by this change.

 You must also find out if your HMO needs a valid licence.